NOAA-OWP/DMOD/doc/GIT_USAGE.md

 ### Getting Upstream Changes

-When it is time to check for or apply updates from the official OWP repo to a personal fork and/or a local repo, check out the `dev` branch locally  and do fetch-and-rebase, which can be done with `pull` and the `--rebase` option:
+When it is time to check for or apply updates from the official OWP repo to a personal fork and/or a local repo, check out the `master` branch locally  and do fetch-and-rebase, which can be done with `pull` and the `--rebase` option:

-    # Checkout local dev branch
+    # Checkout local master branch
-    git checkout dev
+    git checkout master

     # Fetch and rebase changes
-    git pull --rebase upstream dev
+    git pull --rebase upstream master

 Then, make sure these get pushed to your personal fork.
-Assuming [the above-described setup](#getting-started-with-your-fork) where the local repo was cloned from the fork, and assuming the local `dev` branch is currently checked out, the command for that is just:
+Assuming [the above-described setup](#getting-started-with-your-fork) where the local repo was cloned from the fork, and assuming the local `master` branch is currently checked out, the command for that is just:

     # Note the assumptions mentioned above that are required for this syntax
     git push